Six15-Technologies/ST1-Examples/README.md

 For more documentation see https://six15.engineering, and particularly https://six15.engineering/examples

-Running these examples require the Six15 service application (either "HMD Service" or "ST1 Connect") to be installed on your device.
+__Running these examples requires the "Six15 ST1" application to be installed on your device.__

-The APK for "HMD Service" can be found in our Android SDK release at https://six15.engineering/st1_sdk_overview/#latest-release.
+A APK file can be found as part of our Android SDK release at https://six15.engineering/st1_sdk_overview/#latest-release.
+Or directly downloaded at https://six15.engineering/latest_st1_app

-The "Six15 ST1" app is available on the Google Play Store https://play.google.com/store/apps/details?id=com.six15.st1_connect.
+The app is also available on the Google Play Store https://play.google.com/store/apps/details?id=com.six15.st1_connect.

 Modules
 ===